Verification of education and degrees

 If you are not able to log into Ladok for students, the Servicecenter can help by providing you with an official transcript of records.
 They can also certify a transcript if that should be required.

-As of when your degree has been issued in Ladok, even before the degree certificate has reached you by post, the Office for Degrees can verify it.
-An employer, recruiter or another higher education institution is always welcome to contact the Office of Degrees by email or telephone to have your degree directly verified by us.
+As of when your degree has been issued in Ladok, even before the degree certificate has reached you by post if you are recieving a paper degree certificate, Chalmers Servicecenter can verify it.
+An employer, recruiter or another higher education institution is always welcome to contact Chalmers Servicecenter or the Office of Degrees by email to have your degree directly verified by us.

 Apostille – legalisation of your degree certificate